meltyourface/blank/posts/Asmodeus-and-Oriens/Ritual-for-Self-Expansion-and-Potential-Mastery/index.md

 ## The Rite of Pivotal Alignment

-Objective: To strengthen the bond with the potent spirit Oriens during moments of self-expansion and growth, using the domain knowledge of Asmodeus and Oriens.
+**Objective**: To strengthen the bond with the potent spirit Oriens during moments of self-expansion and growth, using the domain knowledge of Asmodeus and Oriens.

-Materials:
+**Materials**:

 1. An altar table
 2. Four cardinal incense (East: sandalwood, South: dragon's blood, West: jasmine, North: frankincense)